piazzai/cvless/README.md

 {% endif %}
 ```

-Now the navigation menu will display both extra pages, but only if the values of `navtext2` and `navlink2` are set in the configuration file.
-The use of [Liquid control flow](https://shopify.github.io/liquid/tags/control-flow) ensures that, if you change your mind later and wish to remove the second extra page, you can delete or comment out these variables in `_config.yml` without further changing `_includes/header.html`.
+Now the navigation menu will display both extra pages, but only if the values of `navtext2` and `navlink2` are set in `_config.yml`.
+The use of [Liquid control flow](https://shopify.github.io/liquid/tags/control-flow) ensures that you can remove the second extra page by deleting or commenting out the new variables in `_config.yml`, without further changing `_includes/header.html`.

 You could, in principle, repeat this procedure to add as many pages as you want, but you are likely to run out of space in the navigation menu.
 The theme is intended for a simple website that focuses on your CV.

 ### Adding footer icons

-Depending on your job and interests, you might want to change the icons linking to various online services that appear in the footer.
+Depending on your job and interests, you might want to change the icons linking to external sites that appear in the footer.
 Google Scholar, ORCID, and Lichess icons are supported by default (in addition to GitHub, which is mandatory).
-To include these icons in the footer, you only have to set the relevant variables in `_config.yml`.
+To include these in the footer, you only have to set the relevant variables in `_config.yml`.

-You can easily add other profiles.
-For example, you might want to have a link to your Twitter handle.
+You can easily add other icons.
+For example, you might want to have a link to your Twitter account.
 Font Awesome provides a Twitter icon, with name `fab fa-twitter-square`.
-In order to include this in the footer, first create a variable with your username in the configuration file:
+To include this in the footer, first create a variable with your username in the configuration file:

 ```yml
 twitter:      username
 ```

-Suppose you want to add the Twitter icon right before the GitHub icon in the footer.
 Open `_includes/footer.html` and look for the lines:

 ```html
 {% if site.github %}